nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: No, NotionUS functions fully without internet connection.

 **Q**: I need help!
 How can I contact the team?<br>
-**A**: Please contact us via GitHub issues [here](https://github.com/AY2223S1-CS2103T-F12-3/tp/issues?q=is%3Aissue+is%3Aopen), do provide screenshots of the error you are facing.
+**A**: You may contact us via GitHub issues [here](https://github.com/AY2223S1-CS2103T-F12-3/tp/issues?q=is%3Aissue+is%3Aopen).
+If possible, do provide screenshots demonstrating the problem you are facing.
 We will assist you as soon as possible!

 --------------------------------------------------------------------------------------------------------------------